ivangfr/knative-minikube-environment/README.md

   minikube start --memory=8192 --cpus=4 --vm-driver=virtualbox
   ```

-- ### Install Knative Serving
+- ### Install Knative Serving & Eventing

-  `Knative` depends on a Service Gateway to handle traffic routing and ingress.
-In this tutorial, we will use [`Kourier`](https://github.com/knative-sandbox/net-kourier).

-  In a terminal, make sure you are in `knative-minikube-environment` root folder and run the script below
+  In a terminal, make sure you are in `knative-minikube-environment` root folder and run the scripts below
   ```
   ./install-knative-serving-kourier.sh
+  ./install-knative-eventing-kafka.sh
   ```

   To verify Readiness and Status of all pods by running